Ayushms26/Digit-Classification/README.md

-# Digit-Classification

-# Digit Multiclass Classification

-This project demonstrates a multiclass classification model using the MNIST dataset to recognize handwritten digits (0-9).
-The model is built using TensorFlow and Keras, achieving high accuracy in classifying digits.

-## Project Overview

 - **Objective**: Train a neural network to classify handwritten digits from the MNIST dataset.
 - **Dataset**: MNIST dataset containing 60,000 training images and 10,000 test images of handwritten digits (28x28 pixels).